mr4tt/csmic/content/pages/about_me.md

 On this site, I write / draw about CS topics.

-## Some things I find interesting:
+## Some things I find interesting or do:

 - devops
 - observability